Saturday, September 22, 2018

 In 1678, Claude resumed having children with her husband by giving birth to a daughter; she had seven more by 1688.
 There is some confusion whether or not they had another child in 1691, a son named Pierre since they already had a child by that name born in 1686.
 The family moved to Pointe-aux-Trembles by 1684.
 Pierre continued to thrive in the fur trading business and was said to be “in the second stratum of merchant-outfitters.”

 Claude died on October 6, 1705 at Montreal.
 Her husband Pierre survived her, passing away in 1708.
-One of their descendants was Alex Trebek.
+Among their descendants were Ricky Gervais, Tyrone Power and Alex Trebek.

 Children by Pierre Perthuis: